Chemical manufacturing water efficiency

 - Captured rainwater for cleaning, toilet flushing, etc.

-- Borehole and other abstracted waters (eg from a canal or river) for cleaning, boiler feed water, etc. You should meter your supplies to ensure you comply with your abstraction authorisations (if you need one) and to monitor use - don't use more water than necessary just because it is cheaper - see water use authorisations for chemical manufacturers.
+- Borehole and other abstracted waters (eg from a canal or river) for cleaning, boiler feed water, etc. You should meter your supplies to ensure you comply with your abstraction authorisations (if you need one) and to monitor use - don't use more water than necessary just because it is cheaper.

 - Conditioning and softening water using a physical method (eg magnetic treatment) rather than ion exchange to eliminate brine waste.